Zettablock/hello/README.md

 # Example of pipelines to run in zrunner, which is Zettablock FaaS platform to stream onchain data

-Some explanations:
+## Some explanations:

 1, one yml file define one pipeline, which has source, destination, metadata, handlers information

+2, in the repo base directory, we can have multiple project directories to hold go/yml files separately.
+Some go files can be in the repo base directory, so they can be shared by all project directories.

-2, Multiple go files are built into one golang plugin file.
+3, Multiple go files (in one directory) are built into one golang plugin file.
+During building customer repo into golang plugins, we copy the go files in the repo base directory into all project directories.

-So all handlers should have different names.
+So all handlers (which are built into one plugin) should have different names.
 The best practice of naming is Handler<Event name>, HandleBlock, etc

-event handlers and block handlers can be in separate files.
+4, event handlers and block handlers can be in separate files.

-3, All handlers which have the same source and destination can be in one pipeline.
+5, All handlers which have the same source and destination can be in one pipeline.

-4, dao folder contains DAO to access destination tables.
+6, dao folder contains DAO to access destination tables.

+7, pipeline names should be unique.